sentclose/sentc-docs/docs/protocol/README.md

 It is important to not just return false if the identifier not exists to impede password brute force attacks.

-If the auth key exists then the server will create a json web token (jwt) and return the encrypted private keys and the encrypted master key.
+If the auth key exists then the server will create a login challenge.
+This is a randomly created string which is encrypted by the users device public key (not the user public key) on the server.
+The device keys including: encrypted private keys and the encrypted master key and the challenge are returned to the client.

 The master key will be decrypted by the encryption key from the password and the decrypted master key decrypts the private keys.

+The login challenge will then be decrypted with the decrypted private device key and send back to the server to verify that the user not only got access to the auth key but also to the master key.

+#### Verify Login

+After the api verifies the login the server will create a json web token (jwt) and return the jwt, a refresh token and the user group keys.

-The user group is also downloaded from the server and the device private key is used to decrypt the group keys.
+With the device private key, the group keys are decrypted.

 The jwt can be used to authenticate with the server.

-The is no key rotation for a single device but if a device get lost or compromised the device can be deleted and a key rotation can be done in the user-group for the other devices.
+There is no key rotation for a single device but if a device get lost or compromised the device can be deleted and a key rotation can be done in the user-group for the other devices.

 ### Safety number / public fingerprint